-- The number of parts displayed will equal the multiplicity.
+- .
+The number of parts displayed will equal the multiplicity.
 For example, if the multiplicity is 2, you will see 2 parts displayed in the Automatic Instantiation wizard.
-Also, in this case, you will not be able to add parallel parts or remove existing parallel parts. - If the multiplicity is defined as an interval (for example, 0..\, 1..10, 1..\) or \, only one part will be created by default.
+Also in this case, you will not be able to add parallel parts or remove existing parallel parts. - If the multiplicity is defined as an interval (for example, 0..\, 1..10, 1..\) or \, only one part will be created by default.
 If you need more parts, you can create them by pressing Insert or selecting Add parallel part from the selected property's shortcut menu. - If the multiplicity is 1, parts will not be created.

-The parts and properties are displayed with the suggested types, names, and values.
+The parts and properties are displayed with the suggested types and values.
 In this step of the wizard, you can change them.
+How to select or create a value for the instantiated property, follow the procedures below.

-Selecting a value for an instance
+Selecting a value for a part

-To select a value for an instance
+To select a value for a part

-- 1. Select a part to be instantiated to which you want to add a value. - 2.
+- 1. Select a part to which you want to add a value. - 2.
 In Instantiated properties, click a Value specification cell and then click the ... button. - 3.
 The Select Instance Specification dialog opens. - 4.
-In the opened dialog, select the instance specification you want to add for the selected instance. - 5.
+In the opened dialog, select the instance specification you want to add for the selected part. - 5.
 Click the OK button.

-To create a value for an instance
+To create a value for a part

-1. Select a part to be instantiated for which you want to create a value.

-2. In the Instantiated properties area, click the Value specification cell and then click the Show Shortcut Menu button.
+- 1. From the element tree, select a part for which you want to create a value. - 2.
+In the Instantiated properties area, click the Value specification cell and then click the Show Shortcut Menu button.

 - 3. In the opened shortcut menu, point to the Value Specification and then select one of the available value types. - 4.
-In the Value cell, type the desired value.
+In the Value cell, type the desired value (see the following figure).